Explore the Levels of Change Management

 Even when impacted people and groups can align the change with their self-interests and belief systems, the uncertainty of success and fear of the unknown remain significant barriers to change.

-What Does Resistance to Change Look Like?
+What Does Resistance To Change Look Like?

 Prosci uses the word “resistance” to describe the physiological and psychological responses to change that manifest in specific behaviors.
 When asked during a Prosci webinar what resistance to change looks like in their organizations, webinar attendees provided more than 350 responses.
 We analyzed and synthesized the responses to produce the following categories of resistance: